EdricY/Bouncy-Loot-God/README.md

 ### Installation
 1. Download the borderlands2.apworld file and BouncyLootGod.sdkmod file from the [release page](https://github.com/EdricY/Bouncy-Loot-God/releases)
 2. BouncyLootGod.sdkmod goes into `.../Steam/steamapps/common/Borderlands 2/sdk_mods/`
 3. borderlands2.apworld goes into `.../Archipelago/custom_worlds/` OR use the `Install APWorld` tool from the Archipelago Launcher.
+Restart your Archipelago launcher after installing the apworld.

 more information on [sdk mod setup](https://bl-sdk.github.io/willow2-mod-db/faq/)
 more information on [apworld](https://github.com/ArchipelagoMW/Archipelago/blob/main/docs/apworld%20specification.md)